2 The Whole Game

 Figure 2.10 highlights how we use the right data at the right time.
 A lack of a data usage methodology (or an inappropriate one) can lead to having a false sense of the quality of the model.

 For example, when the linear regression model was calibrated, we chose to use the held-out samples as the substrate for estimating the unwanted trend.
-We could have used the re-predicted training set data but, as will be discussed in ?sec-model-complexity-and-overfitting, these values can be unrealistically optimistic.
+We could have used the re-predicted training set data but, as will be discussed in Section 9.1, these values can be unrealistically optimistic.
 Also, we chose not to compute the MAE on the held-out predictions after they were used to estimate the calibration.
 This dual use of the same data would result in an MAE value that is smaller than it should be.
-There are other ways of estimating the utility of the calibration prior to the test set; these are discussed in @?sec-reg-calibration.
+There are other ways of estimating the utility of the calibration prior to the test set; these are discussed in ?sec-reg-calibration.

 Investigate Many Options